malkootkhan/MyImportantNotes/linuxKernelBook.md

 - clone the kernel form "git clone git://git.kernel.org/pub/scm/linux/kernel/git/torvalds/linux.git"
 - go into the git dir create your own branch and checkout to it
-- run "./scripts/checkpatch.pl < dir >" it will check for any issue in specific area < dir > for exampel: "./scripts/checkpatch.pl net/ipv4/" so it will catch any error or warning in net/ipv4/
+- run "./scripts/checkpatch.pl < dir >" it will check for any issue in specific area < dir > for exampel: `./scripts/checkpatch.pl net/ipv4/` so it will catch any error or warning in net/ipv4/
-- go to that error or warning and correct it then again running "./script/checkpatch.pl net/ipv4/" to verify if it disappears
+- go to that error or warning and correct it then again running `./script/checkpatch.pl net/ipv4/` to verify if it disappears
-- Optional but you can also build using "make M= <  modifiedfile or dir  >" to see it it build successfully
+- Optional but you can also build using `make M= <  modifiedfile or dir  >` to see it it build successfully
 - git add < modified file >
 - git commit -s -v: running this command will open an editor write the title and the description according to other people done in the same file you can find that by running "git log < path to the same file >" or "git log --pretty=full" or "git log --pretty=online < pathTofile >" follow that same approach
 - git format-patch master..< currentbranch > or for one patch  "git format-patch -1"